Overview of Services: The "People" Part of Hospice

 Working in cooperation with the family/caregiver and hospice Interdisciplinary Group to meet the emotional needs of the patient and family/caregiver

-Our CNAs have training and expertise in end-of-life caregiving and provide personal care in a manner that meets each patient’s specific needs.
-CNAs assist patients with activities of daily living such as bathing, shaving, shampooing, and changing bed linens.
+Our CHHA's have training and expertise in end-of-life caregiving and provide personal care in a manner that meets each patient’s specific needs.
+CHHAs assist patients with activities of daily living such as bathing, shaving, shampooing, and changing bed linens.
 They also provide support and teach a patient’s other caregivers about Hospice and safety.
-The CNA often becomes a source of emotional support to the patient and family.
+The CHHA often becomes a source of emotional support to the patient and family.

 Providing patients and families with positive communication techniques